 Creating meaningful productivity KPIs can help employees to a great extent.
 While KPIs differ from department to department, the two apply to all.

 It entails the ability of an employee to share their deliverables on time except for the delay in tasks due to things that were out of the employee's control.
 When working remotely, employees would undoubtedly expect some flexibility given the amalgamation of work and personal life, but are they still able to deliver on time?

 The KPIs can identify which employees struggle to deliver their tasks and may negatively impact your bigger business outcomes.

 b) Effective communication

 This KPI indicates the employee's attentiveness, involvement, availability, and diligence during work hours.
-It includes replying to emails, colleagues' messages on time, intimating the co-workers, clients, and vendors if there is a delay in some task due to unavoidable reasons.
+It includes replying to emails and colleagues' messages on time and intimating co-workers, clients, and vendors if there is a delay in some tasks due to unavoidable reasons.

 One example of setting strong KPIs for sales personnel could be average touchpoints and follow-ups, lead engagement level, and call volume.
-While the first two show how effective communication is, the latter shows self-discipline.
+While the first two show communication effectiveness, the latter shows self-discipline.

 Upon analyzing these and other subjective KPIs you set, the managers would get an opportunity early on to support and understand the employees whose performance is at risk.